Who's been picked for the Shrine Bowl?

 North Team head coach Brent Walk and his staff picked:

-Adult athletic trainers will be Jessica Garden from Sheridan representing the North and Miranda Zamora from Laramie representing the South.
+Adult athletic trainers will be Jessica Garden from Sheridan, who will represent the North, and Miranda Zamora from Laramie, who will represent the South.

 “The Wyoming Shrine Bowl Board of Directors is excited to work among these players and participants and appreciate their commitment to this incredible cause,” a press release said.